cottrellashley/jsonmathpy/README.md

 DESCRIPTION:

-Mathyfy is a Python package that can take a string as input and convert it into a JSON math file.
+Mathyfy is a Python package that can take a string as input and parse it into a python dictionary, (and if you want a JSON math file).
 The package can parse and evaluate expressions using the operations and objects injected by the user.

+WHY DOES THIS EXIST?

+I have created a package for General Relativistic calculations, and needed a general purpose language which was scalable for any future mathematical operation and would easily allow me to store user inputs in a database such as CosmosDB/MongoDB.

 CURRENT FEATURES:

-Mathyfy: A method to parse a string and return a Python dictionary representing the equation.
+1. `Mathyfy`: Will parse a string and return a Python dictionary representing the equation.
-Evaluate: A method to evaluate the expressions based on the injected objects entered by the user that handle the operations.
+2. `MathInterpreter`: Will evaluate the python dictionary based on the injected objects entered by the user that handle the operations.
+Or on the default operation pre-defined classes.

 FUTURE FEATURES: